-- Ordinary Income Loss can be used against all types of income. - 3 Year Carry Back - Fast Process to Receive Cash Tax Refund and Amended Returns - No Litigation Costs or Delays - Most Secure Payer United States Government - Can be as High as 39.9% Plus 3.8%Return for each Dollar Loss and more for state income tax refunds and due to the absence of deduction limitations - Can be a higher value in future with higher taxes - 20 Year Carry Forward - Possibility of Receiving Interest on Tax Refunds from Prior Years
+- Ordinary Income Loss can be used against all types of income. - Loss Carry Backs Eliminated - Fast Process to Receive Cash Tax Refund and Amended Returns - No Litigation Costs or Delays - Most Secure Payer United States Government - Can be as High as 37% Return for each Dollar Loss and more for state income tax refunds and due to the absence of deduction limitations - Can be a lower value in future due to reduced tax rates. - Unlimited Carry Forward - Possibility of Receiving Interest on Tax Refunds from Prior Years

-Value Can Be Lost Without Good Professional Advice
+Value Can Be Lost Without Good Professional Advice 5